xKURTx/Disaster-Response/README.md

 ## Project Summary<a name="summary"></a>

-This project is webb app that uses a machine learning pipeline to categorize these disaster relief messages so that new messages can be sent to the appropriate disaster relief agency.
+This project is a web app that uses a machine learning pipeline to categorize disaster relief messages so that new messages can be sent to the appropriate disaster relief agency.
 An emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

 ## File Descriptions <a name="files"></a>